Drug challenge in the allergy clinic (1308)

 Rash, a few hives, eczema that gets worse, diarrhea, sneezing, stuffy nose, runny nose, a change in behavior or a headache.

-Serious reactions do not happen often, but can be very serious.
-They can lead to death if not treated.
+Serious reactions do not happen often, but they can lead to death if not treated.
 Tell the nurse right away if you have any of the following:

 - Hives.
 Rash, swelling or itching of more than one part of the body.